apache/horaedb/docs/user-guide/src/model/README.md

 # Data Model

-This chapter introduces the Data model of CeresDB.
+This chapter introduces the data model of CeresDB.